Maelstromeous/k8s-cluster/README.md

    1) daily-backup: `30 6 * * *` (daily backup 6:30am) 7 day retention
    2) hourly-backup `0 */1 * * *` (hourly backup at top of the hour) 48 hour retention

-## Docker Hub Authentication

-If like me you use Dockerhub to host all your application builds, you will need to add a credential to enable access to it.
-In order to do this you need to create a secret and register it with the cluster.

-As of v2.6 the process for this has become super confusing.
-For me, the following worked:

-1) Go to navigation tray and go to "Cluster Management"
-2) Find your cluster and click on it's name
-3) Go to config
-4) Find "Private registry"
-5) Add the following:
-   1) URL: NONE (leave blank)
-   2) Username: Your dockerhub username
-   3) Password: Your dockerhub password
-6) Scroll to the bottom and save

-The cluster will re-provision and will take a few minutes.
-After this, you should be able to pull from your private docker repositories.

 ## Longhorn

 Longhorn is a distributed block storage manager, which enables your cluster to create storage volumes.
 Normally a cloud operator would handle this via Persistent Volume Claims, and spin up say an EBS Volume (in AWS) or say a Digital Ocean Volume attached to the node it's requested on.
 This will create a PVC file type called "Longhorn", enabling your apps to persist data.